Aavirash/r1-digital-painting-app/README.md

 1. Takes a screenshot of the current canvas
 2. Prompts the user for their email address
-3. Sends the image data and email to the R1 system with instructions to:
+3. Sends the image data and email to the R1 system with clear instructions to:
    - Upload the image to ImgBB using the provided API key
    - Extract the public URL from the ImgBB response
    - Send an email to the user with the public URL
+   - All processing is done programmatically by the R1 system (not through LLM)

 ## Technical Implementation